Natpnk/microsoft-graph-laravel/README.md

 for futher documentation about usage consult: [Microsoft Graph API docs](https://docs.microsoft.com/en-us/graph/overview)

 ## Inspiration
-The inspiration for this package came from [wapacro/laravel-msgraph-mail](https://github.com/wapacro/laravel-msgraph-mail) and the search for a wrapper for Microsoft Graph to use in Laravel.
+The inspiration for this package came from [wapacro/laravel-msgraph-mail](https://github.com/wapacro/laravel-msgraph-mail) and the need for a wrapper for Microsoft Graph to use in Laravel.

 ## Contributing
 Feel free contribute and send pull requests.